AlgebraicJulia/TraitInterfaces.jl/README.md

 @test name(joe_animal) == "Joe" # equivalent to name[joe]()
 ```

-These wrapper type allow us to write code which generically depends on some unknown / arbitrary implementation of `AnimalInterface`:
+These wrapper types allow us to write code which generically depends on some unknown / arbitrary implementation of `AnimalInterface`:

 ```julia
 two_noises(a::Animal, b::Animal) = noise(a) * " and " * noise(b)